jcyesc/linux-kernel-development-101/labs/kernel-intro/ch5-kernel-programming-preview/README.md

 ## Task structure

-Every process in Linux is represented by the `struct task_struct` define in `include/linux/sched.h`.
+Every process in Linux is represented by the `struct task_struct` defined in `include/linux/sched.h`.

 There is a special pointer called `current` that points to the current running